Jekyll Island: The Jekyll Island Club

 Du Bignon purchased the rest of the island from his siblings, with the help of his brother-in-law Newton Finney and an investor.
 Their plan to market the island as a winter retreat for the wealthy came to fruition on February 17, 1886.
 They decided to construct a clubhouse which was completed in January 1888.
 Fifty-three members purchased shares for $600 each; a limit of 100 members was imposed to preserve the club's exclusivity.

 From 1888 to 1942 the club opened every January for the winter season, except a few years when there were yellow fever outbreaks.
 It accommodated some of the world's wealthiest people.
 Members and their families enjoyed activities such as biking, hunting, horseback riding, and tennis, and frequented the north beaches.
 Some of the wealthiest members built their own "cottages", mansion-sized residences that are mostly still standing in the 21st century.
 Even the wealthy endured financial losses during the Great Depression, and the club had financial difficulties.
 When the United States entered World War II, it ordered the island evacuated for security purposes, ending the era of the Jekyll Island Club.
 After the war in 1947, the State of Georgia bought the island.

 Planning of the Federal Reserve System

-At the end of November 1910, Senator Nelson W. Aldrich and Assistant Secretary of the U.S. Treasury Department A. Piatt Andrew, and five of the country's leading financiers (Frank Vanderlip, Henry P. Davison, Benjamin Strong, and Paul Warburg) arrived at the Jekyll Island Club to conduct a secret meeting to plan the country's monetary policy and banking system, formulating during the meeting the Federal Reserve as America's next central bank.
-According to the Federal Reserve Bank of Atlanta, the 1910 Jekyll Island meeting resulted in draft legislation for the creation of a U.S. central bank.
-Parts of this draft (the Aldrich plan) were incorporated into the 1913 Federal Reserve Act.
+At the end of November 1910, Senator Nelson W. Aldrich and Assistant Secretary of the Treasury A. Piatt Andrew invited five of the country's leading financiers (Frank Vanderlip, Henry P. Davison, Arthur Shelton, Benjamin Strong, and Paul Warburg) to a private meeting at the Jekyll Island Club to develop recommendations for a central banking system that could respond to financial panics like the Panic of 1907.
+They produced a plan for fifteen self-governing branches distributed over the country, overseen by a national commission that would coordinate policy.
+Aldrich later submitted this proposal to the National Monetary Commission without mentioning its origins, and a similar federated structure was included in the Federal Reserve Act.
+The Jekyll Island meeting was not disclosed until 1930, when Senator Carter Glass's claim of credit for the Federal Reserve's structure prompted rebuttals from Warburg and other banking experts.